Schedule your first service today and get 50% off!

 When you’re juggling daily life, garden chores, and keeping pets healthy, you don’t always have time to read through all the fine print.
 Here’s a bite-sized rundown to help:

-- Can mosquitoes carry heartworm in Idaho?
+• Can mosquitoes carry heartworm in Idaho?
 Yes.
-Veterinarians here do advise year-round prevention plans.
+Veterinarians here do advise year-round heartworm prevention, as recommended by the American Heartworm Society.

 If you’re new to the area or battling bad bites this season, our mosquito control for pets Southeast Idaho specialists are ready to help.
 Don’t wait until after your dog starts scratching—the earlier you take action, the easier it is to keep cases down.